pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

-# Let's parse some logs
+# Let's parse some logs thanks to the Threat Response inspect API

-Let's take a nice parsing example as a next step after having ask to SecureX Threat Response for a bearer token.
+Let's take a nice parsing example as a next step after having asked to SecureX Threat Response for a bearer token.

-Among all nice security services Threat Response provide us with we have the **inspect** API that is a very powerfull API which can parse for us very big raw text data, and will extract from it all the observables and their types.
+Among all nice security services Threat Response provides us with we have the **inspect** API that is a very powerfull API which can parse for us very big raw text data, and will extract from it all the observables it contains and their types.

 Do you see what we can do with this ?